nganguyen1234/Anomalies-Detection-in-Knowledge-Graph/README.md

 Download the YAGO 1.0.0 Turtle format dataset.
 * Make sure yago-1.0.0-turtle.ttl is inside the yago-1.0.0-turtle/ directory at the same level as the pipeline/ directory.

+## Code Execution
+- The file to be executed is applicaion.py
+- Have yago-1.0.0-turtle.ttl downlaoded and made available as per the data setup above.